Outsourcing: Growth of white-collar outsourcing

 Although offshoring initially focused on manufacturing, white-collar offshoring/outsourcing has grown rapidly since the early 21st century.
 The digital workforce of countries like India and China are only paid a fraction of what would be minimum wage in the United States.
 On average, software engineers in India are getting paid between 250,000 and 1,500,000 rupees (US$4,000 to US$23,000) per year as opposed to $40,000–$100,000 in countries such as the U.S. and Canada.
 Closer to the U.S., Costa Rica has become a major source for the advantages of a highly educated labor force, a large bilingual population, stable democratic government, and similar time zones as the U.S. It takes only a few hours to travel between Costa Rica and U.S. Companies such as Intel, Procter & Gamble, HP, Gensler, Amazon and Bank of America have big operations in Costa Rica.

 Unlike outsourced manufacturing, outsourced white collar workers have flextime and can choose their working hours, and for which companies to work.
 Clients benefit from remote work, reduced office space, management salary, and employee benefits as these individuals are independent contractors.

 Ending a government outsourcing arrangement poses difficulties.

 Variations

 There are many outsourcing models, with variations by country, year and industry.
-Japanese companies often outsource to China, particularly to formerly Japanese-occupied cities.
+Japanese companies often outsource to China.
 German companies have outsourced to Eastern European countries with German-language affiliation, such as Poland and Romania.
 French companies outsource to North Africa for similar reasons.
 For Australian IT companies, Indonesia is one of the major choice of offshoring destination.
 Near-shore location, common time zone and adequate IT work force are the reasons for offshoring IT services to Indonesia.

 Another approach is to differentiate between tactical and strategic outsourcing models.
 Tactical models include: